SNAP Benefits in Michigan: How to Apply and Qualify

 SNAP Online Purchasing

 You can use your Bridge Card to buy groceries online from retailers like Amazon and Walmart.
-This service is available to all SNAP recipients.
-Simply select EBT at checkout on a participating retailer’s website or app.
+This service helps those with transportation or health barriers get food delivered.

 Frequently Asked Questions